Crew Packs Cargo Ship for Departure and Preps for Spacewalk

-Category: Space Hits: 1A pair of U.S. spacesuits that will be worn by NASA astronauts Thomas Marshburn and Kayla Barron are pictured in the station’s Quest airlock.
+Category: Space Hits: 3A pair of U.S. spacesuits that will be worn by NASA astronauts Thomas Marshburn and Kayla Barron are pictured in the station’s Quest airlock.

 The Expedition 66 crew is turning its attention to the U.S. Cygnus space freighter as it nears departure this weekend after 100 days berthed to the station’s Unity module.
 The astronauts are also preparing for a spacewalk to replace a faulty antenna system on the International Space Station.